 These delicious vegan energy bites are perfectly healthy peanut butter snacks!
 So good and easy to make with only a handful of wholesome ingredients!
-Gluten free, dairy free and packed with fiber, protein and a host of nutrients!
+Our vegan bites are gluten free, dairy free, and packed with fiber, protein and a host of nutrients!
 Oh, there’s chocolate chips too!

-The energy bites are made with whole food and filled with nutrients.
+The vegan bites are made with whole food and filled with nutrients.
 They provide energy through a smart combination of healthy carbs, vegan protein and of course fiber!
 All of these elements help build lean muscle mass and aid weight management while boosting energy.
-These fun cookies are also the guilt-free, healthy on the go snacks you don’t have to feel bad about.
+These energy bites are also the guilt-free, healthy on the go snacks you don’t have to feel bad about.
 Use them before, after, and even during your work out!
 That’s what I do!
 Or, when you are craving something sweet, but healthy!

 And since you can easily bite into them, hence the name bites.
 Perfect opportunity to get your teeth into nutritious foods like nuts, seeds, oats, and more!
 I recommend that you try these healthy Chocolate Coconut Energy Bites as well.

-What are benefits of peanut butter energy snacks?
+What are benefits of peanut butter vegan snacks?

-One of the main benefits of energy snacks (besides added energy of course) is that they offer the taste and fun of a sweet snack, yet without too much sugar (maple syrup is used in moderation).
+One of the main benefits of these peanut butter snacks (besides added energy of course) is that they offer the taste and fun of a sweet snack, yet without too much sugar (maple syrup is used in moderation).

 But let’s be honest.
 Irresponsible snacking is real and should be avoided!
 Therefore make sure you have a healthy snack near you like these vegan energy balls.
-They always help me subdue my hunger guilt free!
+These vegan bites always help me subdue my hunger guilt free!
 However, always remember that these are snacks, and NOT a replacement for a fully nutritious meal, such as this Chicken with Green Beans dish!

 Why you’ll love vegan energy bites